amalb1729/ZenMark/README.md

 # ZenMark
-**ZenMark** is a minimalist, offline Markdown note-taking web app designed as an alternative to existing apps like Obsidian and Simplenote.
+**ZenMark** is a minimalist, offline Markdown note-taking web app.
 It provides a distraction-free environment for writing and organizing notes using standard Markdown syntax.

 ### ✨ Features
 - **Offline First** – No internet or external APIs required.